Ceremony Info/FAQ

 Will I be able to take a photo of my student walking across the stage?

 Guests will need to take any photos from their seats; going closer to the stage or student seating area will not be permitted.
-There will be a professional photographer taking photos of all graduating students, and you will have the option to purchase those pictures.
+See above for information about professional photography at the ceremony.

 How do I order my cap and gown?